TITLE 8 SOCIAL SERVICES

 A. HCC’s use of protected health information:

-(1) An HCC supervisor shall determine the minimum necessary PHI needed by each HCC employee to perform his or her job duties and shall:
+(1) An HCC supervisor shall determine the minimum necessary PHI needed by each HCC employee to perform their job duties and shall:

 (a) grant appropriate medical record access;